morepath/reg/doc/usage.rst

   >>> icon_api.large()
   'document_large.png'

-But we want to be able to use the ``Icon`` API in a generic way, so let's create a generic function that gives us an implementation of ``Icon`` back for any object:
+But we want to be able to use the ``Icon`` API generically, so let's create a generic function that gives us an implementation of ``Icon`` back for any object:

 .. testcode::